 We are the department that makes and maintains the master archive of university ensembles, faculty and degree recitals recordings along with live streaming and the youtube channel.
-We also record non-degree performances, and recording sessions.
+We also record non-degree, guest and contracted performances, and recording sessions.
 Recordings are tracked in College of Music venues only, we do not operate a recording studio space and do not record off-campus.
 Recordings are delivered to the Willis Library for long-term storage.